ohnosequences/scarph/docs/axioms.md

 ### Axioms and rewriting

 Shall we prohibit rewritings not based on axioms? sounds attractive, but would it make something useful impossible?
+Another point to consider is how to *use* axioms.
+If they're going to be part of the implicit scope, we need to

+1. find a place for generic axioms, so that they don't need to be explicitly imported
+2. morphism-specific axioms (like being dagger mono) could be part of the graph schema

+It would be nice if we could derive a set of rules for composing rewritings which would amount to naturality.